developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Enables/Disables instantaneous reporting of unique barcodes.
-Enabling this parameter will ignore the value of multiBarcodeParams.barcodeCount param and will report the scanned data to the user instantaneously, without waiting to end the scanning session.
+Enables/disables instantaneous reporting of unique barcodes.
+Enabling this parameter ignores the value of `multiBarcodeParams.barcodeCount` param and reports the scanned data to the user instantaneously, without waiting to end the scanning session.
+Supported on Android devices with EMDK version 7.4 and later.

 ####Params
 <p><strong>Default:</strong> false</p>

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.instantReporting</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.instantReporting</code>

 ####Platforms

 * Android
-* Zebra devices only (Scanners on Symbol Technologies' devices)
+* Zebra devices only (scanners on Symbol-branded devices)

+Description

+•	Default Instance: This property can be accessed via the default instance object of this class. o	EB.Barcode.instantReporting
+Platforms
+•	Android
+•	Zebra Devices Only (scanners on Symbol-branded devices)

 -----